-Dr. Hugley-Cook is Director of SMU’s Office of National Fellowships and Awards, and also teaches French language and literature in Dedman College’s Department of World Languages and Literatures.
+Dr. Hugley-Cook is director of SMU’s Office of National Fellowships and Awards, and also teaches French language and literature in Dedman College’s Department of World Languages and Literatures.
 Before joining the Office of the Provost in 2007 she was Associate Dean for Student Affairs in Dedman College.
 At SMU she has inaugurated a number of programs and has received the “M” Award, SMU’s highest recognition awarded by students and colleagues.
-Dr. Hugley-Cook is also an alumna of SMU, having received her undergraduate degree here before earning her Ph.D. at the Johns Hopkins University and executive management training at the Wharton School of Business.
+Dr. Hugley-Cook is also an alumna of SMU, having received her undergraduate degree here before earning her Ph.D. at Johns Hopkins University and then receiving executive management training at the Wharton School of Business.

 “It is an immense pleasure being with the President’s Scholars and their families,” she says.
 “Walking with them for their four years here, and staying connected with them afterward, adds richness and depth to life.
 The President’s Scholars share a lot of laughs, and many meaningful experiences, in their lives together.”